 The foundations on which the Institute of Jewish Affairs in New York was founded essentially embody the goals Robinson was pursuing when he established the Institute.
 The main goal he and his associates sought to promote was intensive engagement in shaping the post-World War ii Jewish world.
 They supported the establishment of a Jewish state as part of the post-World War ii political order, alongside an enduring Jewish Diaspora with unique ethnic characteristics and a presence throughout the world, a Diaspora that takes part in the all-encompassing international process of reinforcing minority rights and protecting human rights generally.
 Robinson’s work at the UN therefore included campaigning for a Jewish state, but he did not see statehood as the be-all and end-all.
 His efforts also included struggling for universal minority rights through the United Nations and securing the status of Diaspora Jewry through his work for the Claims Conference.

 In 1941 Robinson introduced readers of the wjc newsletter, Congress Weekly, to the Institute of Jewish Affairs.
-He explained that the European powers already have dedicated research institutes whose role is to conduct studies and gather factual data for the political sector, so that that decision makers can make informed choices.
+He explained that the European powers already have dedicated research institutes whose role is to conduct studies and gather factual data for the political sector, so that decision makers can make informed choices.
 Yet the world’s seventeen million Jews, despite the complex existential problems confronting them, have no comparable institutes.
 It was precisely the hardship and challenges of Jewish life around the world, especially in Europe, that gave rise to the need for a research institute dedicated to providing vital information for leaders of the Jewish People and for the future international order that would have to address the Jewish problem after the war.
 Robinson was, of course, aware of the academic research institutes operating in Palestine and around the Jewish world, but he argued that in the past they had been unable to provide necessary data and, likewise in the future, they would be unable to supply the information needed by the Jewish world’s decision makers.
-In response to claims that the Institute should be established in Palestine rather than the United States, Robinson pointed out that because its sphere of operations would be the Jewish Diaspora, it was ideologically and practically more appropriate to situate it in New York.
+In response to claims that the Institute should be established in Palestine rather than the United States, Robinson pointed out that, because its sphere of operations would be the Jewish Diaspora, it was ideologically and practically more appropriate to situate it in New York.
 Being based in New York would make it easier for the Institute to collect research data and maintain continuous contact with international institutions, while also providing an unmediated channel of communication with the Jewish Diaspora, which constitutes its field of research and whose leaders it is intended to serve.
 Robinson stressed that the Institute’s research would not focus solely on the theoretical, but that the staff would examine developments taking place in Europe at a day-to-day level, on the basis of which it would then formulate practical plans for the rehabilitation of Jewish life in Europe and worldwide.
 To meet these challenges, the Institute would operate research departments focused on diverse aspects of Jewish history over the course of the preceding twenty-five years.
 Its activities would include examining Jewish life in the present from the legal, political, and economic aspects, and proposing solutions in matters of immigration and rehabilitation.